codster15/Counter-app-project/README.md

 # Counter-app-project
 # About Me 👋

 Hi there!
-I'm Deepak, also known as Codster Dev on the web. 👨‍💻 I'm passionate about coding and creating web applications that bring ideas to life.
+I'm Deepak, also known as Codster Dev on the web. 👨‍💻 I'm passionate about coding and creating web applications that bring ideas to life..

 ## My Counter App 🔄